siued/ExtractCompare-Wildbook-database-conversion/src/gui/README.md

 The Wildbook web UI can be accessed at http://localhost:8081.
 It can be used to view the database.
 However due to lack of granular control over the upload process, I have created an app which will let you upload new pictures and  match them against the existing Wildbook database.
 The app can be found in the gui folder of this repository, where you will find the executable, source code and instructions.

+## Saving the wildbook database
+If you wish to make a copy of the wildbook database for any reason, you can do so by simply making a copy of the folder on your computer where the database is stored.
+If, for any reason, you created the Wildbook container without a mount (if you followed the instructions in db_conversion,  this is not the case) and you want to download the database, follow the instructions in ```database_save.md```

 ## Contact
 If you have any questions, anything is not working or you would like to report a bug, please create an issue in this GitHub repository and I will get back to you when possible.